Puppet-Finland/puppet-ipa/README.md

 #### `webui_proxy_https_port`
 The HTTPS port to use for the reverse proxy.
 Cannot be 443.

+#### `adjust_login_defs`
+Adjust UID_MAX and GID_MAX in login.defs.
+This is require on RedHat 9.
+Default false.

 ## Limitations

-This module has only been tested on Centos 7.
+This module has only been tested on Centos 7 and RedHat 9.

 ## Testing
 A vagrantfile is provided for easy testing.